-Rekow is directed to a computer implemented method and apparatus for constructing complex 3D medical devices by superimposing a digital 3D reference model representing the normative shape of the target tissue area onto a digitally acquired image data of a defective area of a patient, and deforming the reference model to fit the defective area using a series of anatomical landmarks as reference points.
-EX-1010; EX-1003 ¶93.
+Rekow is directed to a computer implemented method and apparatus for constructing complex 3D medical devices by superimposing a digital 3D reference model representing the normative shape of the target tissue area onto a digitally acquired image data of a defective area of a patient, and deforming the reference model to fit the defective area using anatomical landmarks as reference points.
+EX-1010; EX-1003 ¶92.

 In particular, Rekow is directed to a CAD/CAM software that radially scans and records coordinates describing a 3D object and its surroundings, such that a computer-based model of the object can be rendered to substantially duplicate all surfaces of the object.
 Rekow teaches that "data acquisition is the first step in generating a computer-based representation of a 3D object" and discloses two primary scanning methods.
-EX-1010 6:44-46; EX-1003 ¶94.
+EX-1010 6:44-46; EX-1003 ¶93.

 FIG. 1 describes a digitizer (18) comprised of a three-axis positioning head (20) with a low energy laser source and detector ("a point-by-point triangulation system"), a rotational stage (24), and a computer controller (26) is used to scan a 3D object.
 EX-1010 6:44-62.
 The computer records the head position into the database (X,Y coordinates) as a laser beam is reflected off an object placed on the rotational stage.
 Id.
 The Z coordinate is established by combining the position of the laser source with the determined distance between the object and the laser source.
 Id.
-The X,Y,Z coordinates are then recorded into the computer.
-The head is then repositioned, or the object is rotated, and this process repeats, until its surface is fully recorded into the computer as a set of X,Y,Z coordinates.
+The head is re-positioned, or the object is rotated, and this process repeats, until its surface is fully recorded into the computer as a set of X,Y,Z coordinates.
 EX-1010 6:60-7:4.
 The radial scan lines are then "clipped" and "wrapped" about the Z-axis to obtain a 3D representation of the object.
 EX-1010 6:21-24.
-Each of the radial scan lines are captured at different angular increments around the center of the object.
-Thus, each radial scan line functions as a planar slice or cross-section of the 3D surface beginning at the center of the object and extending to the outer surface.
-EX-1010 8:26-31; EX-1003 ¶95.
+Thus, each radial scan line functions as a planar slice or cross-section of the 3D surface beginning at the object's center and extending to the outer surface.
+EX-1010 8:26-31; EX-1003 ¶94.

 Scanning using the second embodiment is accomplished either by projecting a plurality of points onto the object which are then converted into a plurality of profile lines by the computer software, or by projecting a plurality of profile lines directly onto the object.
 Under either approach, the projected points or the projected profile lines are scanned to generate X,Y,Z coordinates that are recorded into the computer.
 EX-1010 3:17-40.
-In this embodiment, profile lines, rather than scan lines, are recorded for each object.
-Profile lines appear to be planar slices of the 3D surface of the scanned object.
-EX-1010 12:29-32; EX-1003 ¶96.
+EX-1003 ¶95.

 The scanned computer-based model is then stored in a database.
 The database also contains a plurality of standardized object representations, referred to as generic forms, that permit the fabrication of prostheses based on idealized or standardized geometries.
 EX-1010 8:32-37.
 For example, when the method is used to produce dental prostheses, the database may contain a plurality of standardized generic tooth forms.
 "The generic tooth forms used are typically computer-based representations of standardized plaster models of teeth."
-EX-1010 8:50-53; EX-1003 ¶97.
+EX-1010 8:50-53; EX-1003 ¶96.